3 Words All Children Need To Hear

 Additionally, students were also taught an exam process for zero stress so they could perform at their best.
 I thought this would be enough.
 I was wrong.

-I noticed students who had their buttons easily pushed or lack self-confidence rarely turned to education to help them feel better.
+I noticed students who had their buttons easily pushed or lacked self-confidence rarely turned to education to help them feel better.

 My 5 Keys To Inner Peace coaching system, teaches young people a step-by-step set of actions to get them back to the natural state of inner peace in which they arrived.